I think I remember reading that sentences like this can be disambiguated by putting an accent on the "dative" pronoun:

 You can even have Ο θείος τους τους τους δίνει with three τους in a row :)

-It means "Their father gives them to them", with the first τους being genitive-possessive (their father), the second being genitive-pseudo-dative (to them), and the third being (masculine) accusative plural (them).
+It means "Their uncle gives them to them", with the first τους being genitive-possessive (their uncle), the second being genitive-pseudo-dative (to them), and the third being (masculine) accusative plural (them).

 I'm guessing that it's easier to notice the difference when speaking?
 They probably say Ο θείος (slight pause) μου δίνει το μπολ when they want to say that that the uncle gave me the bowl, and say Ο θείος μου (slight pause) δίνει το μπολ when they want to say my uncle gave the bowl.
 Sounds logical to me, but someone who knows Greek should confirm :-D